ruby-amqp/rubymarchhare.info/articles/exchanges.md

 ---
-title: "Working with RabbitMQ exchanges and publishing messages from Ruby with Bunny"
+title: "Working with RabbitMQ exchanges and publishing messages from Ruby with HotBunnies"
 layout: article
 ---

 ## About this guide

-This guide covers the use of exchanges according to the AMQP 0.9.1 specification, including broader topics related to message publishing, common usage scenarios and how to accomplish typical operations using Bunny.
+This guide covers multiple topics related to RabbitMQ exchanges and message publishing, including common usage scenarios and how to accomplish typical operations using Hot Bunnies.

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>
 (including images and stylesheets).
-The source is available [on Github](https://github.com/ruby-amqp/rubybunny.info).
+The source is available [on Github](https://github.com/ruby-amqp/hotbunnies.info).

-## What version of Bunny does this guide cover?
+## What version of Hot Bunnies does this guide cover??

-This guide covers Bunny 0.9.0.
+This guide covers Hot Bunnies 2.0.

-## Exchanges in AMQP 0.9.1 — Overview
+## RabbitMQ Exchanges — Overview

-### What are AMQP exchanges?
+### What are RabbitMQ exchanges?

 An *exchange* accepts messages from a producer application and routes them to message queues.
 They can be thought of as the "mailboxes" of the AMQP world.
 Unlike some other messaging middleware products and protocols, in AMQP, messages are *not* published directly to queues.